lim-yoona/tcpack/README.md

 # msgpack
 English | [简体中文](README-CN.md)

-[msgpack](https://pkg.go.dev/github.com/lim-yoona/msgpack@v0.1.0) is a application protocol based on TCP to Pack and Unpack bytes stream in [go](https://go.dev/) (or 'golang' for search engine friendliness) program.
+[msgpack](https://pkg.go.dev/github.com/lim-yoona/msgpack@v0.1.0) is an application protocol based on TCP to Pack and Unpack bytes stream in [go](https://go.dev/) (or 'golang' for search engine friendliness) program.

 ## What dose msgpack do?